-And these are just some of the more famous ones.
-The list goes on and on.
+TBD: The list goes on and on.
 In data structures, would you think it possible to switch between binary and ternary representation of a number using constant time per digit and zero space overhead?
-Turns out it is [209, 70] (see section 15.1.2).
+Turns out it is [218, 77] (see section 15.1.2).
 Do you believe factoring is hard?
-Then you also believe there are pseudorandom generators where each output bit depends only on c input bits [19], see section §9.5.
+Then you also believe there are pseudorandom generators where each output bit depends only on c input bits [22], see section §9.5.
 Known algorithms for directed connectivity use either super-polynomial time or polynomial memory.
-But if you are given access to polynomial memory full of junk that you can't delete, then you can solve directed connectivity using only logarithmic (clean) memory and polynomial time [51], section §9.6.
+But if you are given access to polynomial memory full of junk that you can't delete, then you can solve directed connectivity using only logarithmic (clean) memory and polynomial time [55], section §9.6.
 And I haven't even touched on the many broken conjectures in cryptography, most recently related to obfuscation.